 1. Each of the users, e.g., Bob, decide to join the immersive mobile metaverse service activity and give consent to the deployment of their avatars.

 2. Sensors at each user sample the current representation of each of the users where sampling is done as required by the sensing modalities.
-The sampled representation of each of the users is distributed to the metaverse edge computing servers of the other users in the metaverse activity.
+The sampled representation of each of the users is distributed to the metaverse edge computing servers of the other users (which may be an AR Media Function in case of IMS) in the metaverse activity.

 3. Each of the edge computing servers applies the incoming data stream representing each of the far located users to the corresponding digital representation (e.g. avatar) predictive models – taking into account the current communication parameters/performance, e.g., latency – to create a combined, synchronized, and current digital representation of the remote users that is provided as input to rendering devices in the local environment.
+The predictive model also ensures that it correctly synchronizes with the actual state of the remote users based on which it can make the necessary corrections to the digital representation in case of differences between a predicted state and the actual state.

 The service flows for the other users (i.e., Yong in China and Lukas in Germany) are the mirrored equivalent.
 For instance, even if not shown in Figure 5.9.1-1, the local edge computing server associated to Lukas will run the digital representation (e.g. avatar) predictive models of Yong and Bob and consume the data streams coming from those users.